virtuald/pyhcl/README.rst

 implementation aims to be compatible with the original golang version of the parser.

-pyhcl does not support HCL2.
+pyhcl does not support HCL2 (which is what modern terraform uses).
+You might try https://pypi.org/project/python-hcl2/ instead (though I've never personally tried it).

 The grammar and many of the tests/fixtures were copied/ported from the golang parser into pyhcl.
 All releases are tested with a variety of